-Results: Four of six items have been successfully addressed.
-Clarification regarding items 1.A.1, 1.A.2, 1.A.3 and 1.A.4 were included in the 24 January 2020 update to the Organization and Operating Procedures for The Arboretum.
-Both items 1.A.5 and 1.A.6 are in the process of being addressed (as of 4 November 2020), see item 2.F.
-A draft document will be shared with Horticulture Department Chair Dr.

-Mark Williams and then with the Advisory Board at their December 2, 2020 meeting.
-Assuming agreement is reached, the document will be passed to College leadership for review.
+Results: Items 1.A.1, 1.A.2, 1.A.3 and 1.A.4 were addressed in Fiscal Year 2020.
+Item 1.A.5 was addressed with the creation of two documents-the January 2021 Arboretum Advisory Board Guidelines and Board Service Questionnaire.
+As of 6 October 2021, item 1.A.6 is in the process of being addressed, see item 2.F.
+Information was shared with Horticulture Department Chair Dr. Mark Williams and then with the Advisory Board at their December 2, 2020 meeting.
+The document has been passed to College leadership for review.